softwaremill/sttp/docs/conf/ssl.md

 Depending on the underlying backend's client, you can customize SSL settings.

-## Using `HttpUrlConnection`
+## SSL Context

-This applies to built in backends: `HttpUrlConnectionBackend` and `TryHttpUrlConnectionBackend`.
+Common requirement for handling SSL is creating `SSLContext`.
+It's required by several backends.

-Example assumes that you have your client key store in `.p12` format and optionally a server certificate imported to your trust store.
+Example assumes that you have your client key store in `.p12` format and the server certificate imported to your trust store.
 If you have your credentials in `.pem` format covert them using:

 `openssl pkcs12 -export -inkey your_key.pem -in your_cert.pem -out your_cert.p12`